10 Tips to Have a Happy and Safe Holi 2026

 10. Plan a Post-Holi Cleanup Routine

 After the celebration, take care of your skin and hair with a proper cleanup routine.
 Use lukewarm water and a gentle soap to rinse off colors without scrubbing harshly.
 Apply aloe vera gel or a soothing moisturizer to calm your skin.
 Choose a mild shampoo followed by a deep-conditioning treatment for your hair.
-Additionally, clean up your surroundings to leave the area tidy and pollution-free.
+Additionally, clean your surroundings to leave the area tidy and free of pollution.

 Additional Tips for a Memorable Holi: